benk125/DIPA-Collaborative-Pulsar-IDPS/README.md

 ## Getting Started
 This project takes results from a a series of deployed instances , however there are a variety of experimental and developmental test files used for local experimentation.

+### Local Deployment

+### AWS Deployment
+in order to deploy on AWS you will need :
+1) An AWS account
+2) aws-cli system package
+3) python and pip
+4) terraform-inventory tool ( this enables ansible to use terraform artifacts)

+Once these are set , run :
+`aws confiure`